Chocolate, The Superfood Vegetable

 The sweeter the chocolate the less the health benefit….

 Organic raw cacao is the best way to eat your chocolate if you want all the antioxidants.
-So search out chocolate products that are both made from this and not heavily sweetened.
+Search out chocolate products that are made from organic raw cacao and also not heavily sweetened.

 Unhealthy Chocolate

-When you select your chocolate try and choose ones that avoid these ingredients:
+Some ingredients quickly wipe out all the benefit the cacao provides.
+When you select your chocolate choose ones that avoid these following ingredients.

-• Chocolates sweetened with cane sugar, fructose or high fructose corn syrup, and especially artificial sweeteners.
+Chocolates sweetened with cane sugar, fructose or high fructose corn syrup (HFCS), and especially artificial sweeteners.
 Instead look for chocolate sweetened with honey or stevia which are much better choices.
 Coconut sugar is a low GI option if you do not have any problem with fructose.

 And by the way, WHITE chocolate is heavily sweetened and has NONE of the phytonutrients.